mihafil/academic/_pages/materials.md

 <strong>Reversible binding of singlet oxygen</strong>

 We develop molecular systems capable of generating, binding, and releasing singlet oxygen molecules.
 An example—tetrabenzoporphyrin with appended anthracene groups—is shown below.
-Upon irradiation (or exposure to daylight) in air-saturated solution, this compound forms a corresponding <strong>endoperoxide</strong>, a product of a [4+2] cycloaddition reaction between singlet oxygen and anthracene.
+Upon irradiation (or exposure to daylight) in air-saturated solution, this compound forms a corresponding endoperoxide, a product of a [4+2] cycloaddition reaction between singlet oxygen and anthracene.
 Release of the bound oxygen can be triggered by heating.
 <details class="readmore">
   <summary></summary>
   <div class="readmore-body">

 <table width="500" border="0" cellpadding="5">